levraihipo-dot/redriver2-hipo-cheat-table/README.md

 ## ✨ Features — v1.0.0

 ### 🚗 All Vehicles Are Police Cars
-Every vehicle in the game is replaced by a police car.
+Every vehicle in the game is replaced by a police ai.
 Maximum chaos, maximum fun.

 ---